Miami Dade County Community Action Agency.

 Miami Dade County Community Action Agency helps veterans, retired military member and their families through Veterans Services Program.
 Services, referrals and support is wide ranging.
 Eligible clients are entitled to claims to the United States (US) Department of Veterans Affairs, or get information on government benefits, including financial aid.
 Program services for ex military member include assistance with Education, Burial Costs, Veterans Administration home loan, Compensation, low income housing, and Pension needs.

 If you need financial help or referrals, the Miami Dade County Community Action Agency has a few centers in the region.
+Whether it is a free grant, transportation, or other support, assistance is available.
 The main sites are.